Improved Electron-Nuclear Quantum Gates for Spin Sensing and Control

 M. Iuliano (TU Delft - QuTech Advanced Research Centre, Kavli institute of nanoscience Delft, TU Delft - QID/Hanson Lab)

-A. Montblanch (TU Delft - QID/Hanson Lab, Kavli institute of nanoscience Delft, TU Delft - QuTech Advanced Research Centre)
+A. R.P.
+Montblanch (TU Delft - QID/Hanson Lab, Kavli institute of nanoscience Delft, TU Delft - QuTech Advanced Research Centre)

-Ronald Hanson (TU Delft - QID/Hanson Lab, TU Delft - QuTech Advanced Research Centre, Kavli institute of nanoscience Delft, TU Delft - QN/Hanson Lab)
+R. Hanson (TU Delft - QID/Hanson Lab, TU Delft - QuTech Advanced Research Centre, Kavli institute of nanoscience Delft, TU Delft - QN/Hanson Lab)

-TH Taminiau (TU Delft - QuTech Advanced Research Centre, Kavli institute of nanoscience Delft, TU Delft - Quantum Internet Division)
+T. H. Taminiau (TU Delft - QuTech Advanced Research Centre, Kavli institute of nanoscience Delft, TU Delft - Quantum Internet Division)

 DOI related publication